igormago/football/README.md

 folder: cikm/[model]/tunning: Partial results of validation

+**-- CODE --**

+We are doing a refactoring in our code.
+The version used for CIKM is in the folder */old*.
+The new version of the software is being deployed on root.

 **-- TUTORIAL --**

 Soon we will provide a guide to reproduce the experiments of paper.